jneem/blog/content/posts/linesweeper/index.md

 `C` moves far away, so in the second rectangular region we'll only approximate and subdivide `A` and `B`.
 Near the bottom, we'll approximate and subdivide `A` and `C` while leaving `B` alone.

+# Where we're at

+The algorithm described above is implemented (in Rust) in the [linesweeper](https://github.com/jneem/linesweeper) crate, which recently released verson `0.1.0`.
+That version number probably gives the right idea of the implementation's maturity: it should basically work, but there are still lots of improvements to be made to correctness, performance, and clarity of implementation.
+But you can give it a try and report issues!
+If you'd like it to run particularly slowly and crash a lot, you can use it with the `slow-asserts` feature, which exhaustively checks all the ordering invariants that we're supposed to uphold.

 # Acknowledgement